 The Process of Filing and Getting Ready to File Step 1:

-It is important to consult with an attorney before beginning the bankruptcy process, as it is a bit complicated ad comprehensive.
+It is important to consult with an attorney before beginning the bankruptcy process.
 An attorney may advise options for your debt relief depending on your unique financial situation.

 - You must provide the last tax returns (federal and state) that you filed.

 - You must provide pay stubs for the 6 months prior to the filing of your case.
-(If it takes a while to get your case filed for some reason, hang on to your future pay stubs in order to give those to your lawyer).
+(If for some reason it takes a while to file your case, hang on to your future pay stubs in order to give those to your lawyer).

 - You must provide a certificate of completion of credit counseling through an approved agency.
 Your attorney will help you with information regarding the credit counseling class you must take, and which agencies are approved.